sbgaks/SES-Web-mentorship/0x01_Introduction-to-the-internet/README.md

 Through this ***3-month journey*** I'll be putting on record every step of it here on my Github account to track _my progress_.
 I am looking forward to gain the following skills:
 1. HTML
-   -Basic syntax
+   - Basic syntax
-    -Forms and validation
+     - Forms and validation
 2. CSS
    -Styling
     -Website Layout